-Many homeowners think their kitchen is outdated from the looks of their worn cabinets, dated appliances and crackled countertop.
+After watching HGTV and discovering many of the beautiful options available to homeowners, many of these individuals begin to think that their kitchen interior is outdated from the looks of their worn cabinets, dated appliances and crackled countertop.
 What they may not realize is that there are many other reasons, more important than cosmetic, why a kitchen needs to be remodeled.

-The National Kitchen & Bath Association (NKBA) offers the following tips to help homeowners evaluate the current condition of their kitchen and decide if the time is right for a remodel.
+The National Kitchen & Bath Association (NKBA) offers the following expert advice to help homeowners evaluate the current condition of their kitchen and decide if the time is right for a remodel.

-- Adequate space: Are you satisfied with the amount of counter space, cabinet space and floor space in your kitchen?
-The position of your refrigerator or shape of your counter may be taking away useful workspace.
-According to the NKBA Kitchen and Bath Planning Guidelines, when replacing a countertop or changing the shape of your kitchen, keep in mind that a total of 158" of countertop frontage, 24" deep with at least 15" of clearance above, is needed to accommodate all uses, including landing area, preparation/work area and storage.
+- Adequate space: Are you happy with the amount of counter space, cabinet space and floor space in your kitchen?
+The position of your fridge or shape of your counter may be taking away useful workspace.
+According to the NKBA Kitchen and Bath Planning Guidelines, when replacing a countertop or changing the shape of your kitchen, keep in mind that a total of 158″ of countertop frontage, 24″ deep with at least 15″ of clearance above, is needed to accommodate all uses, including landing area, preparation/work area and storage.

 - Efficiency: If your appliances are dated, they may be costing you more money than you expect.
 New technological advances with dishwashers, disposals and refrigerators could save you a considerable amount of money and may be well worth the investment.
 For example, purchasing a dishwasher with low-energy consumption, delay timer and economy cycle or half-load button will result in saving water and money.

-- Universal Design: Is your kitchen accessible to individuals with disabilities?
+- Universal Design: How is the accessibility to your kitchen for individuals with disabilities?
 Will you be able to use your kitchen safely as you get older?
 Considering these issues is vital in a kitchen remodel.
 Employing Universal Design techniques in the remodel will help assure that the space is as accessible to or useable by all people, regardless of age, size or physical ability without the need for adaptation or specialized design later on.

 Before you remodel your kitchen, make a checklist of major and minor problems and keep notes of the features you dislike and like the most.
 When it comes time to sit down with a qualified kitchen and bath designer, they’ll know exactly how to suit your needs, taste and style.